kwsch/KeySAV/README.md

 http://projectpokemon.org/forums/showthread.php?37221

 In the public released version, I/O for xorpad streams & blanks are encrypted with a weak xorRNG to prevent people from easily reverse engineering the trick.
 Left this encryption in with the source; it's unneeded but it keeps compatibility with other people's current files.

+There are other compatible programs like SV Checker that expand the features of this program.